rabbitmq/rabbitmq-oauth2-tutorial/README.md

 ### <a id="basic-authentication" class="anchor" href="#basic-authentication">Basic Authentication</a>

-In this section we demonstrate RabbitMQ configured with two authentication backends.
+In this section you demonstrate RabbitMQ configured with two authentication backends.
 Here are the two backends configured in [rabbitmq-with-basic-auth.conf](conf/uaa/rabbitmq-with-basic-auth.conf) file:
 ```
 auth_backends.1 = rabbit_auth_backend_oauth2
 auth_backends.2 = rabbit_auth_backend_internal
 ```
-We do not need any additional configuration to enable both authentication mechanisms, be it JWT and basic authentication.
+You do not need any additional configuration to enable both authentication mechanisms, be it JWT and basic authentication.

 1. Launch RabbitMQ with the above configuration file:
 ```
 export CONFIG=rabbitmq-with-basic-auth.conf
 make start-rabbitmq
 ```
+> Unless you declare MODE env variable, the default value is uaa which means the rabbitmq-with-basic-auth.conf is loaded from conf/uaa folder

 2. Test basic authentication over the management rest api:
 ```